levelgraph/levelgraph-jsonld/README.md

 __LevelGraph-JSONLD__ is a plugin for [LevelGraph](http://github.com/mcollina/levelgraph) that adds the ability to store, retrieve and delete JSON-LD objects.
-In fact, it is a full-bown Object-Document-Mapper (ODM) for __LevelGraph__.
+In fact, it is a full-blown Object-Document-Mapper (ODM) for __LevelGraph__.

 ## Install